 Sleep problems are one of the most common and persistent symptoms of hyperarousal in PTSD.
-Typical sleep problems in veterans include insomnia, waking up frequently, recurrent nightmares, and unrefreshing sleep.
+Typical sleep problems for veterans include insomnia, waking up frequently, recurrent nightmares, and unrefreshing sleep.
 This isn’t surprising when you consider that going to sleep means letting down your guard and giving up control.
 Unfortunately, when you’re tired you become more emotionally reactive.
 Your judgment is also impaired.
-That’s a recipe for disaster for anyone—let alone someone coping with PTSD.

 - Avoid thinking about traumatic things before going to bed.